SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 //ticker function
 //some uses: flipping an LED at a certain interval, resetting a variable, creating an event at a fixed interval
-//Note that ticker functions run in an interrupt context, so need to be done quickly and can't allocate memory void reset_counter_handler()
+//Note that ticker functions run in an interrupt context, so need to be done quickly and can't allocate memory
+//If you want to do something once per second but it's blocking or allocating or needs printf, you'll want to look at having the Ticker ISR fire off an event in an EventQueue or set an Event Flag for a waiting thread. void reset_counter_handler()
 {
     counter = 0;